trusts wills trusts wills

 Revocable and Irrevocable Trusts

 Trusts fall into one of two categories: revocable and irrevocable.
 Revocable trusts offer flexibility, permitting the settlor to make changes or dissolve the trust during his lifetime.
 In contrast, irrevocable trusts aren’t as mutable.
-Once established, altering or canceling them demands consent from the trustee, typically brought on by extraordinary circumstances.
+Once established, altering or cancelling them demands consent from the trustee, typically brought on by extraordinary circumstances.
 Their rigid nature, however, offers robust protection from certain legal predators, setting it apart.

 Let’s elaborate: